 Menopause marks a natural transition in a woman’s reproductive journey.
 It indicates the conclusion of a woman’s reproductive years.
 It typically occurs between the 40s and 50s.
 In addition to the discontinuation of menstruation, menopause also causes a sharp decrease in hormone levels, primarily oestrogen and progesterone.

 This hormonal shift leads to various physical changes.
 Starting from body composition, the changes also include weight gain and accumulation of abdominal fat.
-Considering this bodily transformation, it becomes questionable whether BMI calculation for women is affected by menopause.
+Menopause does not change how BMI is calculated, but it can reduce BMI’s accuracy as a health indicator because menopause alters body fat distribution and muscle mass.

 Also read BMI Calculator in India